vimlet/eon/eon-docs/release/tutorial/entries/[3]Core Introduction.md

 [Interpolation]<>

-eon template engine makes usage of interpolation in order to provide a powerful and handy way of data binding and scripting.
+Eon template engine makes usage of interpolation in order to provide a powerful and handy way of data binding and scripting.
 This allows components to display changeable data in the right place without having to manually update each value.
 It also provides logic driven content such as conditional or loop based content, in fact it so powerful that any javascript logic can be written inside the interpolation tags and it will be executed in a safe sandboxed environment.

 ## Basic Usage

 Interpolation is represented by `{{ }}` tags and must be written inside the element template.
-It's also mandatory to set interpolation to 'true' on the element config.
+It's also mandatory to set parse to 'true' on the element config.

 Sometimes specific behaviour can be triggered with the use of shorthands, this are special tokens that are preceded by `{{`.
 Examples of this are echo shorthand `{{=` and bind shorthand `{{@`.